cherrytwist/cherrytwist/docs/technical-design.md

 ## User Interaction

-Users and Organizations interact in many different ways over the lifecycle of the Challenge.
+Users and Organizations interact in many different ways over the lifecycle of the Subspace.
 As such the primary goal of the Interaction Layer is to ensure that many different types of interactions are feasible, while of course also allowing easy adoption of the platform via one or more reference user interfaces.

 Examples types of interactions:
 *   Web client (default)